mquazi/AI-in-business/README.md

-Symposium webpage for AAAI Summer Symposium 2026 on AI in Business: Intelligent Transformation and Management in Seoul, South Korea
+Symposium webpage for AAAI Summer Symposium 2026 on AI in Business: Intelligent Transformation and Management June 22-24, 2026 in Seoul, South Korea